 The change in corn and soybean prices during 2018 underscores the importance of marketing strategies that include sales or hedging throughout the year.
 But there is risk on both sides.
 Some years, like 2012, marketing in the first half of the year would result in much lower prices than if marketed near harvest.
 Farmers can’t market all expected grain until harvest when actual production is known.

 The impact of the ongoing trade conflict will show up at the farm level, with timing dependent on marketing.
 Farm incomes may be sufficient to build working capital in 2018 for farms that have exceptional yields and did some pre-harvest pricing.
 MFP payments are also important in building 2018 working capital.
 The building of this working capital will be needed to offset projected losses in 2019.
-Hopefully changes in market conditions will cause 2019 incomes to look less negative.
+Hopefully changes in market conditions or above trendline yields will cause 2019 incomes to look less negative.

 Bradsher, K. “China Once Looked Tough on Trade.
 Now Its Options Are Dwindling.”
 New York Times, September 18, 2018.